ps2cnc/ps2cnc/README.md

 Click on Save GCODE.
 Local file.

 And it saves gcode.gcode to my Downloads directory.
-If there is already a gcode.gcode it will start adding numbers to the filename, so I move the file from Downloads to where I am working.
+If there is already a gcode.gcode it will start adding numbers to the filename, so I move the file from Downloads to where I am working so it does not do the number thing.

 ```
 G21         ; Set units to mm